Installing and Using Tailwind CSS 4.0

 </html>

-Now, if you open the file, it does not have any styles applied.
+If you open the file, it does not have any styles applied.
 That’s because Tailwind CLI is not running.
-In the terminal, and from the project’s root, run this command:
+In the terminal, and from the project’s root (outside src), run this command:

 Terminal window